s-tikhomirov/s-tikhomirov.github.io/_posts/2022-01-03-lightning-probing-2.md

 Each point within the square corresponds to a possible vector of channel balances.
 The star denotes the true balance point: the first channel has balance b_1, and the second channel has balance b_2.

-The attacker sends the first probe of amount a_1 that doesn't reach the destination.
+The attacker sends the first probe of amount a_1.

 <img width="600" src="../images/lightning-probing-2/2dim.png" alt="Probing a two-channel hop."/>

-This means that _all_ channel balances are less than the probe amount: b_1 < a_1 and b_2 < a_1.
+The probe doesn't reach the destination, so the prober concludes that _all_ channel balances are less than the probe amount: b_1 < a_1 and b_2 < a_1.
 Geometrically, this means that the true balance is _inside_ the a_1-sided square that the probe "cuts" from the lower-left corner of the larger square.
 Now, the attacker sends another probe with amount a_2 that does reach the destination.
 This means that _at least one_ of the channels has sufficient balance: either b_1 > a_2 or b_2 > a_2.
 Geometrically, it means that the true balance is _outside_ of the a_2-sided square.
 As a result of there two probes, the attacker has obtained the upper and lower bounds that correspond geometrically to the colored L-shaped figure (the difference of two squares).

 What do these bounds bound, by the way?
-As mentioned before, the prober doesn't necessarily learn something about individual balances.
-Instead, it learns how much a hop can forward in the probe direction -- simply speaking, the maximum of the balances.
+As mentioned before, the prober doesn't necessarily learn anything about individual balances.
+Instead, it learns how much a hop can forward in the probe direction – simply speaking, the maximum of the balances.
 We refer to this value as h = max(b_i).
 The analogous value in the opposite direction is denoted as g.

 Probes in the opposite direction have a similar representation in the geometrical model: instead of "cutting" squares from the lower-left corner from the larger square, they cut squares from the upper-right corner.
 Consider the state of probing after four probes have been done:

 <img width="600" src="../images/lightning-probing-2/2dim-full.png" alt="Attacker's knowledge after four probes for a two-channel hop."/>

-The attacker's knowledge is comprised of four values -- the lower and upper bounds on h and g.
-The bounds on h -- h^l and h^u -- define an L-shape "looking north-east", whereas g^l and g^u define an analogous L-shape "looking south-west".
+The attacker's knowledge is comprised of four values – the lower and upper bounds on h and g.
+The bounds on h – h^l and h^u – define an L-shape "looking north-east", whereas g^l and g^u define an analogous L-shape "looking south-west".
 The intersection of these shapes defines the attacker's knowledge: the smaller the area of the resulting figure, the more precisely the prober knows there the true balances are.

 Here is where our first contribution comes in.
 We suggest choosing each next probe amount such as the probe cuts the colored figure in half by area.
 Prior algorithms chose the probe amount as the mid-point between the current balance estimates, which may be sub-optimal in the multi-channel case.
 Instead, our generalized approach is optimized for hops with any number of channels.